Accuracy of GPS data

 Older smart phone models have a chip only for receiving GPS L1 signals, while newer smart phone models have a chip for receiving signals from all GNSS systems with a dual frequency band L1 + L5.

-The following mobile phone models support GNSS and dual frequency band L1 + L5: Huawei Mate 30, Huawei Mate 40, Xiaomi Mi 9T Pro and Xiaomi Mi 10.
+The following mobile phone models support GNSS and dual frequency band L1 + L5: Samsung Galaxy S20, Huawei Mate 30, Huawei Mate 40, Xiaomi Mi 9T Pro, Xiaomi Mi 10, Realme X50 Pro.

 The accuracy of the coordinates (latitude and longitude) depends mostly on the number of satellites your smart phone receives.
 The more the number of satellites the better the accuracy.
 Also the more number of satellites with L5 signal the better the accuracy.
 Accuracy is negatively affected by signal obstacles such as large buildings or valleys with slopes.